yodrew/darkroomretreat/manuscript/design.md

 		- lightlock
 			- lightproof double doors
 			- enough space between them for a person and food deliveries
-			- for communication, a lightproof vent in inner door, small and closable
+			- for communication, a lightproof vent in inner door
 		- lightproof bag for cellphone.
 It can have a red window made of the translucent plastic used in stage lighting ("gels")
 		- candles and lighter for before the retreat and transition days
-		- _basic:_ perfectly dark bedroom, bathroom, and blindfold and mostly dark hallways and kitchen
+		- _basic:_ perfectly dark bedroom, bathroom, blindfold, and mostly dark hallways and kitchen
 	- well-ventilated
 		- fresh
 			- air is unpolluted, filtered or purified if necessary
 			- no bad smells or toxic fumes inside the building from decay, mold, or modern building materials
 		- sufficient
-			- fan maintains continuous airflow (passive systems require excessive engineering; intermittent ventilation is insufficient and causes mold)
+			- fan maintains continuous airflow.
+Except for constant coastal winds, passive systems require excessive engineering; intermittent ventilation is insufficient and causes mold.
 			- manually adjustable airflow, or possibly with smart controls
-		- silent: fan is quiet, dampened, and silenced
+		- silent: fan is quiet, dampened, silenced
 		- ventilation is independent of windows, with its own holes in walls
 		- _basic:_ get plenty of fresh air into the room without cold drafts or noise; see [____warmth____](#warmth) _-9_ and the quiet new 200mm [____fan mount____](#fan-mount) _-9_
 	- warm
 		- automatic heating from gas, oil, electricity, pellets, wood, etc
 			- thermostat inside room
 			- any fueling occurs outside room
-			- non-electric if possible, otherwise, low-intensity, centralized, EM-shielded electric heat
+			- non-electric if possible, otherwise, low-intensity, localized, EM-shielded electric heat
 		- if possible
 			- [____Heat Recovery Ventilator____](https://en.wikipedia.org/wiki/Heat_recovery_ventilation), either with fiwihex core ([____Fresh-R____](https://fresh-r.eu)) or Mitsubishi Lossnay core ([____Renewaire____](https://www.renewaire.com)) (or other high-tech paper core).
 Fans require silencers and/or acoustic ducting.
 			- building is super-insulated and sealed to Passive House standards to eliminate heating